 - 15th century

-Burnt cream dish served
+Burnt cream dish goes to college

 Burnt cream dessert — branded with the official college crest on top — begins to be served at Trinity College in Cambridge, England.

 Crema Catalana becomes a go-to dessert in Spain

 Crema Catalana, a custard topped with caramelized sugar, is reportedly served regularly in Spain.